groupdocs-signature-cloud/docs/content/signature/developer-guide/data-structures/verifysettings.md

 |FileInfo.StorageName|Storage name|
 |FileInfo.VersionId|File version Id|
 |FileInfo.Password|Password for password-protected document to be signed.|
-|VerifyOptions|Array with at least one VerifyOptions that specifies Verification options to provide Document signature verification
+|Options|Array with at least one VerifyOptions that specifies Verification options to provide Document signature verification

 |
 |---